-A pair of French biologists have broken down the final frontier in the surge towards veganism.
+A pair of French biologists have finally broken down the final frontier in veganism: vegan eggs.

 Students Philippine Soulères and Sheryline Thavisouk decided to take advantage of the booming market for vegan alternatives as part of a project at Paris' Ecole de Biologie Industrielle.
 Deciding to focus on the notoriously hard to replicate egg, which features in a host of foods as a binding agent.

 The duo created Les Merveilloeufs - a play on 'merveilleux' meaning marvellous and 'oeufs' translating as eggs - making for an egg replacement that looks as well as acts like the hen's egg it mimics.

 "When creating the Merveillœufs, the most complicated aspect was making sure they could match up when it comes to cooking.